Why a life folder is critical to any succession planning

 Do I store this electronically or make a physical folder?

-This comes down to personal preference, there is no right or wrong way to create your folder.
+This comes down to personal preference, there is no right or wrong way to create your folder, but having a system that provides a level of “death organisation” is essential.

 It can be done by either creating a secure/encrypted electronic file that survivors can access in the event of death.
 This file can then be stored on your main computer, in the cloud or on an external hard drive.